For quite a while I’ve been planning on having a closer look at how different paper performs for pencil use.

 Lead used: Staedtler lead, 0.7mm, the one that came with the Mars micro.
 I assume it is HB, but I have added a Staedtler 0.7mm HB lead to a recent order from The Pen Company, so that I can use those leads for future comparisons.

 As seen in this blog post a 0.7mm lead has a diameter of 0.68mm, that’s a surface area of 0.36mm2.
-That’s a force of just over 4 MegaPascals.
-The equivalent force used on an 0.5mm lead to produce this pressure would be 1 Newton.
+With a pressure of just over 4 MegaPascals the equivalent force used on an 0.5mm lead to produce this pressure would be 1 Newton.

 I found these parameters to be a suitable trade off between force and diameter size.
 More force means more problems with me providing consistent, reproducible results.
 The obvious way out would be to reduce the lead size (= more pressure per square mm), but a smaller diameter means measuring the lead’s darkness becomes more difficult and less representative.